amidos2006/DeepTingle/README.md

 # DeepTingle
-Deep NN to generate stories to tingle your butt.
+A Deep NN used to generate stories which will tingle your butt.

 This repo contains all the code required to train DeepTingle or a similar system.
 This repo consists of the following: